reshamas/reshamas.github.io/_posts/2019-11-08-how-to-organize-a-wimlds-scikit-learn-sprint.md

 You may want to organize an evening Git workshop meetup event prior to the sprint.
 Here are some curriculum options:
 - [Git Workflows](https://github.com/reshamas/git-intro-workshop)
 - [Software Carpentry](https://swcarpentry.github.io/git-novice/)

+### Donate to NumFOCUS
+*OPTIONAL; Encouraged*
+The fee for the sprints have typically been free.
+The event has been organized by volunteers.
+Attendees should be encouraged to donate some amount (nominal, such as $5 to $10, or more depending on their budget) to support the open source community.

+Donations can be made on the [NumFOCUS website](https://numfocus.org/donate).
+For donations, the following information can be provided to attendees:
+- Donation dedication:  `scikit-learn`
+- Person to inform:  `info@wimlds.org`

 ## Marketing
 Marketing the event can be done through various avenues: